Taifa of Granada: Decline and fall

 After these events, the kingdom weakened, exacerbated by frequent wars with the Taifa of Seville and other neighbours.
-When Badis died in 1073 his grandson 'Abdallah ibn Buluggin was chosen by an assembly of Sanhaja dynastic officials and shaykhs to be his successor, despite 'Abdallah being only between 7 and 9 years of age.
+When Badis died in 1073, his grandson, 'Abdallah ibn Buluggin, was chosen by an assembly of Sanhaja dynastic officials and shaykhs to be his successor, despite 'Abdallah being between 7 and 9 years of age.
 A regent named Simaja was appointed to the young king, the only vizier of Berber origin to serve the Zirid kings of Granada.
 'Abdallah's older brother Tamim, the governor of Malaga, declared himself independent.
 In 1081–1082 Tamim even attacked his brother's territory by land and sea, but he was eventually defeated and then reconciled with his brother.

-Around this time the Taifa kingdoms of al-Andalus, including Granada, also became increasingly dependent on the Christian kings of the northern Iberian Peninsula for military aid, particularly the king of Castile and Léon, Alfonso VI.
+Around this time, the Taifa kingdoms of al-Andalus, including Granada, also became increasingly dependent on the Christian kings of the northern Iberian Peninsula for military aid, particularly the king of Castile and Léon, Alfonso VI.
 One of Alfonso's main strategies, as described in Abdallah ibn Buluggin's memoirs, was to goad both Seville and Granada into attacking and weakening each other, all while forcing both sides to pay parias (a tax or tribute) to him.
 The Zirids were defeated in the Battle of Cabra in 1079 against the forces of Seville.
 Both sides were aided by Castilian knights, with the Castilian contingent of Seville being led by Rodrigo Diaz de Vivar, later known as El Cid.
 The constant warfare also led to raised taxes, which added to general discontent.
 There were frequent rebellions, even by high-ranking officials and governors.
-The ruler of Almeria, al-Mu'tasim, exploited Granada's weakness again by reclaiming Baeza, aided by its Zirid governor, Ibn Malhan.
+The ruler of Almeria, al-Mu'tasim, exploited Granada's weakness again by reclaiming Baeza with the aid of its Zirid governor, Ibn Malhan.

 The kingdom's affairs worsened in the 1080s, as Alfonso's forces began encroaching into al-Andalus and the Berber Almoravids of North Africa began to intervene in the Iberian Peninsula as a result.
 In 1089, during the second Almoravid expedition to the peninsula, 'Abdallah was coerced into aiding the unsuccessful Almoravid siege of Aledo.
 After this, he tried to play both sides: keeping up the payments to Alfonso VI while also keeping up relations with the Almoravids.
 Finally, Granada was captured by the Almoravids in September 1090 (Rajab 483 AH), putting an end to the independent kingdom.
 'Abdallah, understanding the military superiority of the Almoravids, surrendered the city to them without a fight.
 The Almoravids detained him and confiscated all his properties, but he was allowed to retire in exile in Aghmat (in present-day Morocco), where he wrote a political memoir about his reign and his dynasty, called the Tibyān, which has provided modern historians with a great deal of information about this period.